Animals on the Nicoya Peninsula, Costa Rica

-The famous Black Panthers are extinct in Costa Rica.
+The elusive Black Panthers are almost extinct in Costa Rica.

 The Puma or Mountain Lion ranks second in size of the wild cats in Costa Rica.
 Its fur is uniform brown and unspotted.
 The puma is a panamerican species, able to live in extremely varied habitats from Canada to Chile and Argentina.

 With one meter in length, the Ocelot (Manigordo) is the largest representative of the small wild cats.
 The ocelot lives and hides on the ground and rarely climbs trees.
 He is found in primary and secondary growth dry forests and hunts at night.
 His diet consists of birds, monkeys rats and other small mammals or reptiles.

 The Margay Cat (Caucel) is smaller than the ocelot and spends most of his life on trees.
 It is the most accomplished climber of these wild cats because its ankle joints permit to rotate its foot through 180 degrees and it moves around treetops with the ease of a squirrel.

 The Jaguarundi (León Breñero) is unspotted and with its long